 Archer is publicly traded on the Oslo Stock Exchange under the ticker ARCH.
 Our main operations currently take place in the major basins within Europe, North America, and South America.

-Six Norwegian companies within the Archer Group are subject to the Act: Archer Norge AS, Archer AS, Archer Oiltools AS, Archer Consulting AS, Archer Wind AS and Vertikal Service AS.
-Common policies, process-es, support functions, Code and Conduct, systems for supplier handling and reporting, and terms and con-ditions are in place for all Archer Group companies, with the exception of Archer Wind AS and Vertikal Service AS, acquired in 2024, which are in the process of implementing Archer Group common policies and systems, though full integration is still ongoing.
+Six Norwegian companies within the Archer Group are subject to the Act: Archer Norge AS, Archer AS, Archer Oiltools AS, Archer Consulting AS, Archer Wind AS and Archer Vertikal AS.
+Common policies, process-es, support functions, Code and Conduct, systems for supplier handling and reporting, and terms and con-ditions are in place for all Archer Group companies.
+Archer Wind AS and Archer Vertikal AS, acquired in 2024, are in the process of implementing Archer Group common policies and systems, though full integration is still ongoing.
 Hence, we have written this report on behalf of all the Archer Group companies.

 OUR BUSINESS TO BUSINESS ETHICS AND GOOD GOVERNANCE - ARCHER’S OWN ACTIVITIES